CIR (Cyber Incident Response) Management

 The current incident response climate in organisations demonstrates why CIR is not something you can afford to ignore:

-The average time that a threat has undetected access in a network.
-(FireEye M-Trends 2018)
+days, the average number of time that a threat has undetected access in a network.

 Get started with CIR management with our free guide >>